scnuhealthy/cnn_keras_captcha/README.md

 ![4063](https://github.com/scnuhealthy/cnn_keras_captcha/blob/master/picture/9_4063.jpg)
 ![7229](https://github.com/scnuhealthy/cnn_keras_captcha/blob/master/picture/15_7229.jpg)
 We can see the program successfully recognize "4063" , but fail "7229".
 The chat '7' and '2' are similar, maybe we need more data to train.

+#Try yourself
+##Environment
+My Environment is Windows10 with Anaconda.
+Anaconda should install the package theano,keras and capthca.
+##Run my program
+You can run my program by downloading my code(get_captcha.py, load_data.py and get_captcha.py), running get_captcha.py(create path 'F:\captcha\data' first) and running recognize_captcha.py.
+Program get_captcha.py will generate the captchas and Program recognize_captcha.py will build the model.
+I also provide training model file(my_model.json and my_model_weights.h5), you can load it directly and recognize the captcha around the corner.